Do Some Good With These Giving Tuesday Campaigns

 Black Friday and Cyber Monday may have come and gone — and with them, a long list of deals on everything from clothing to beauty products to home decor — but that doesn't mean you should put away your wallet just yet.

 Today, November 29, is Giving Tuesday, an unofficial holiday that lets consumers shop for a cause through their favorite retailers.
-This year, major brands like Nordstrom, Huckberry, Josie Maran, and Rose Inc., among others, are donating a portion of the proceeds from their sales to worthy causes — all you have to do to participate is click "add to cart."
+This year, major brands like Nordstrom, Huckberry, Josie Maran, and Rose Inc, among others, are donating a portion of the proceeds from their sales to worthy causes — all you have to do to participate is click "add to cart."

 Read on to discover what we're buying this Giving Tuesday and how you can support these worthwhile causes.

 Today, November 29, is Giving Tuesday, an unofficial holiday that lets consumers shop for a cause through their favorite retailers.
-This year, major brands like Nordstrom, Huckberry, Josie Maran, and Rose Inc., among others, are donating a portion of the proceeds from their sales to worthy causes — all you have to do to participate is click "add to cart."
+This year, major brands like Nordstrom, Huckberry, Josie Maran, and Rose Inc, among others, are donating a portion of the proceeds from their sales to worthy causes — all you have to do to participate is click "add to cart."

 Read on to discover what we're buying this Giving Tuesday and how you can support these worthwhile causes.